 - In the Republic of the Marshall Islands, support was provided for a rapid assessment of coastal hazards and disaster risk.

-- In Samoa, Tonga, and Vanuatu, rapid assessments of school buidings were completed.
+- In Samoa, Tonga, and Vanuatu, rapid assessments of school buildings were completed.

-Regarding the needs assessments for providing multi-hazard early warning services, and the development of an investment plan for the strengthening of EWS in the pacific, the following results were achieved to date:
+Regarding the needs assessments for providing multi-hazard early warning services, and the development of an investment plan for the strengthening of early-warning systems in the pacific, the following results were achieved:

 - A needs assessment report was prepared for Samoa, Tonga, Vanuatu and the Republic of Marshall Islands.

-There has been extensive consultation thus far in terms of early warning system activities with the government of Samoa and Tonga, and to a lesser extend with the government of Vanuatu.
-Consultations have taken place with finance ministries, and ministries and technical agencies responsible for disaster preparedness and response (i.e., National Disaster Management Offices, as well as agencies responsible for weather forecasting).
+This project entailed extensive consultation in terms of early warning system activities with the government of Samoa and Tonga and Vanuatu.
+Consultations took place with finance ministries, and ministries and technical agencies responsible for disaster preparedness and response (i.e., National Disaster Management Offices, as well as agencies responsible for weather forecasting).